TacBuild/tac-sdk/docs/sdks/sender.md

 - `getBalance`: Gets the TON balance of the sender
 - `getBalanceOf`: Gets the balance of a specific asset for the sender

+Note on batching:
+- RawSender groups outbound messages into batches when sending multiple shard transactions.
+- Max batch size depends on wallet version: 254 for `V5R1`, 4 for others.

 ---

 ### `BatchSender`